opensafely/documentation/docs/contracts-intro.md

 ### How do OpenSAFELY Contracts fit into OpenSAFELY?

 Researchers write [dataset definitions](dataset-definition.md) to access data tables from OpenSAFELY backends.
-This is a simple example of a dataset definition that accesses a data table:
+This minimal example code accesses the `date_of_birth` column in the `patients` data table:

----8<-- 'examples/src-minimal-ehrql.md'
+---8<-- 'examples/src-minimal-ehrql-import-patients.md'

 Dataset definitions are run using OpenSAFELY Data Builder.
 When running the dataset definition against live backends on the OpenSAFELY platform,